PurpleAvatar/multiscale_biological_modeling/_pages/prologue/prologue_conclusion.md

 * In later iteration of this, we need to probably update the figures to show how things update.

 * Note to add link to cellular automata and P4L.
+Should we explicitly call this an automaton?
+I think yes.

 * Good questions below.
 May need to be exercises.